mheitman/logic-final/README.md

-		if a key is not found in the HashTable, the value found in a lookup for that key is always empty/null if a KVPair will only be found in the sequence of the HashTable that corresponds to it's key's hashcode no two KVPairs with the same key can be in the HashTable at the same time
+		if a key is not found in the HashTable, the value found in a lookup for that key is always empty/null if a KVPair will only be found in the sequence of the HashTable that corresponds to it's key's hashcode no two KVPairs with the same key can be in the HashTable at the same time Open Addressing

-Open Addressing
 	We have modeled the Open Addressing implementation of the HashTables using an ordered sig with the following properties: map - the set of data, models as a set of indices to KVPairs hashFunction - not a "hashFunction", used to find the smallest available index for insertion empty - a set of available indices to insert a value capacity - indicates the number of KVPairs the table can hold, because in open addressing the number of elements is restricted to the size of the table)
-	Because while loops are not possible in Alloy, our model was constrained far more than we originally anticipated.
+	Because while loops are not possible in Alloy, our model was constrained far more than we originally anticipated; therefore, our implementations of lookup and delete do not very closely resemble the steps made by a true implementation.
+	Additionally, as of writing this README, we failed the putOK check when trying to show that our Open Addressing was a valid concrete implementation of the abstract model.
+Hopefully that issue is resolved.
+	If so, we can also conclude that Open Addressing is a valid strategy for implementing HashTables.

 Comparisons
 	Chaining HashTables have no fixed capacity (depends only on the machine using them), while Open Addressing